January 1992 (1st revision)

 The VIMS/SMS policy is that those personnel who require safety shoes shall have them provided.
 Unless circumstances warrant otherwise, only one pair of safety shoes will be authorized per individual per year.
 It is anticipated that employees who work in areas where accelerated deterioration occurs may require more frequent replacement.
 On the other hand, some employees may not require yearly replacement.
 The individual's supervisor shall make the determination as to the continued service life of an individual's safety shoes.
 Questionable cases shall be referred to the Office of Safety and Environmental Programs for assistance.

 As stated in the General Requirements, section III K, above, laboratory workers must wear footwear which provides protection from splashes, spills, and penetrating objects such as broken glass.
 Thus going "barefoot," or using open-toed shoes, sandals, or "flip flops" is expressly prohibited in VIMS/SMS laboratories.
-All personnel involved in outdoor work must wear footwear which offers protection from lacerating and penetrating injuries as might be caused by broken glass, nails, or shells.
-Persons working on vessels of any size are not excused from any of these requirements and additionally might require footwear with appropriate "non-slip" soles.

 The general atmosphere in all occupied work areas shall be ventilated by natural or mechanical ventilation or a combination thereof to ensure a comfortable work atmosphere.
 Ventilation requirements for hazardous atmospheres, materials, or processes must meet Federal and State Air Quality requirements as specified in current regulations.
 The amount of ventilation in CFM (cubic feet per minute) shall be in accordance with established guidelines relative to the number of personnel per work area.